Optimal quantum operations at zero energy cost: Applications

 Note that, since we require the amplification map to be part of a number-preserving quantum instrument, our protocol defines a phase-insensitive amplifier \cite{insensitive}, which works equally well for the transition

 where $\theta$ is an arbitrary angle.

 Amplifying a coherent state without increasing its photon number seems to be a daunting task.
 However, the fact that the number is preserved only on average grants us the opportunity to reach high fidelity in a probabilistic fashion.
-In the case of amplifiers, the tradeoff between success probability and fidelity is essentially a tradeoff between success probability and photon number modulation.
+In the case of amplifiers, the trade-off between success probability and fidelity is essentially a trade-off between success probability and photon number modulation.

 Since the Hilbert space is infinite dimensional, our recursive protocol cannot be applied directly.
 To overcome the obstacle, we define a threshold $N$ and assume that the successful operations project the input state inside the subspace spanned by Fock states with number smaller than $N$.
 Practically, for $N \gg r_2^2$, the projection can be done without affecting the fidelity.
 The fidelity at the $k$-th round, given by Eq. (\ref{fidelity1}), can be lower bounded as